LoonyPandora/jQuery-WordClock/README.markdown

 # jQuery WordClock

-Have you ever wanted to have a clock or timer - but using words instead of boring old numerical digits?
+Have you ever wanted to have a clock or timer - but using words instead of boring old numbers?

 Well, this is the plugin for you!
 Check out the [Demo](http://loonypandora.co.uk/jQuery-WordClock/), and see for yourself.